What Is A Major Penalty In Hockey?

 There are major and minor penalties in ice hockey.
 Major penalties are severe and are only given out if a player created an extreme hazard or harm to a player of the opposing team.
-Some minor penalties can be considered major if the player had a clear intent of hurting the player of the opposing team through the violation.
+Some minor penalties can be considered major if the player had a clear intent of hurting the opposing team’s player through the violation.
 While during minor penalties, players can be let out of the penalty box early if the team scores, major penalties require the full time of five minutes in the penalty box.
 This time is served no matter how many points the opposing team scores during the penalty period.

-Major penalties in hockey are considered severe violations of game rules and often revolve around a player attacking a player of the opposing team.
-Some of these violations include butt ending, checking from behind, fighting players, instigating fights, grabbing facemasks, spearing, pushing off of a player, and leaving the bench during a fight.
-Major penalties can also be any minor penalty that has the intent behind it to harm the player of the opposing team.
+Major penalties in hockey are considered severe violations of game rules and often involve a player intending to injure an opponent.
+Some of these violations include butt ending, checking from behind, fighting, instigating fights, grabbing facemasks, spearing, pushing off of a player, and leaving the bench during a fight.
+Major penalties can also be any minor penalty that has the intent to harm a player of the opposing team.

-A 10 minute penalty in hockey is called a misconduct penalty.
+Yes, a 10-minute penalty in hockey is called a misconduct penalty.
 This level of penalty is more severe than a major penalty.
 Instead of removing a player from the game indefinitely, the misconduct penalty makes the player who violated the rules sit out in the penalty box for 10 minutes.
 While this player sits in the penalty box, a new player comes in to substitute his time on the ice.

 What causes a 5 minute penalty in hockey?